-The other day I was speaking with a friend about my mental illness.
-I have OCD and she does not.
-She was being supportive.
-She promised that she was not judging me and that she would always ask questions to learn more and try to understand.
-She said she would never feel offended by my OCD induced fears or put off by my pain.
+The other day I was speaking with a friend about living with a mental illness.
+I have OCD.
+She does not.
+She is incredibly supportive.
+She promised that she was not judging me and that she would always ask questions to learn more and try to understand as much as she could.
+She said she would never feel offended by my OCD-induced fears or put off by my struggles and pain.

 What a friend right?